aaronj1335/jeremenichelli.github.io/_drafts/states-in-components.md

 Defering to _stateless_ components over _stateful_ ones will make your project more suitable for testing, less fragmented and more reliable.

 > “The cheapest, fastest, and most reliable components are those that aren’t there.” - Gordon Bell

+Even when they won't make it to the code base, write `shouldComponentUpdate` functions to unveil situations where a separation of concerns is needed.

 It is good to mention though this is a personal take around states and data, most of the concepts respond to general software design rules and shared views on component based development in web community.